dusterbloom/pocketlib/Integrating_zkp.md

 ?
-What is the name of the local module? › proofmanager ✔ What is the name of the local module? … proofmanager ✔ What is the native module name? … Proofmanager
+What is the name of the local module? › proofmanager ✔ What is the name of the local module? … proofmanager ✔ What is the native module name? … ProofManager
 ✔ What is the Android package name? … expo.modules.proofmanager

 ✔ Downloaded module template from npm